 In his new home town Charlie juggled football with being licensee of the Oak Vaults pub in Shortbridge Street.
 Charlie seemed ill-suited to the role of publican – certainly his tenure did not always run smoothly.
 The Montgomeryshire Express reported on ‘frequent disturbances’ and the occasional presence of ‘loose women’ on the premises.
 An altercation in October 1896, over alleged short-changing, resulted in Charlie appearing in court, accused of landing a punch on a customer.
 With Charlie hit in the pocket by the ten shillings fine and costs handed down, Everton came to Newtown a month later to participate in a benefit match for their former player.
 It was resolved by the Goodison board that Charlie would pay for the travelling party’s dinner and tea whilst the Toffees would cover their own rail travel costs.
 The match ended in a 5–1 victory for the visitors with Wilfred Oldham notching a hat-trick.

 Charlie continued to play for and, sometimes captain, Wales during this period.
 In February 1896 he led his team to a 6-1 victory over Ireland.
 With Newtown he reached the final of the Welsh Cup in 1897, losing to Wrexham in the tie staged in Oswestry.
 Upon leaving the Oak Vaults in 1899, Charlie moved to play for Aberystwyth Town for two years.
-Here he won the Welsh Cup in 1900 (defeating Druids 3-0 in the final staged in the familiar setting of Newtown) and was capped for Wales four more times (bringing his tally to 13).
+Here, a considerably bulkier Charlie won the Welsh Cup in 1900 (defeating Druids 3-0 in the final staged in the familiar setting of Newtown) in a side also boasting the talents of Leigh Richmond Roose.
+Charlie was capped for Wales four more times while playing in West Wales, bringing his tally to thirteen.

-Subsequently he returned to his roots in Oswestry, where he turned out as a goalkeeper for Oswestry United (forerunner of today’s The New Saints) from 1900 until retirement from playing six years later.
+Subsequently he returned to his roots in Oswestry, where he turned out as a goalkeeper for Oswestry United from 1900 until retirement from playing six years later.
 He went on to referee in the Birmingham and District League until ill-health forced him to step-down.
 Away from football he worked as a general labourer, living on Smithfield Road (and later at 12 Coney Green).

 Left: Paul Lloyd with Fred Parry and plaque, 2003; Right: Unveiling of the Charlie Parry plaque, 2003